 Take this serving of weight gainer either immediately following your workout period if it’s one lower in dietary fat or at any point during the day when you need a calorie boost.

-You can mix your weight gainer with regular low-fat milk (if you are not lactose intolerant), with unsweetened almond milk, or with water if you need something that’s easier to transport.
+You can mix your mass gainer with regular low-fat milk (if you are not lactose intolerant), with unsweetened almond milk, or with water if you need something that’s easier to transport.

 Or, you might use weight gainers in a recipe of sorts as well.
 As they are very similar to protein powder, you can simply swap out the weight gainer for most recipes that call for protein powder.